 But some shrubs, such as Rhododendron, need to be pruned by hand with a precise pruning instrument.
 It’s important that you and your landscape professional understand which varieties might require hand-pruning and which do not.

 It’s also very important that your pruning and trimming tools are sharp.
-This is one of the hassles of DIY shrub trimming (pruning) as you may not know where to go to get your tools sharpened or you may not feel like standing in a long line to do so.
+This is one of the hassles of DIY shrub pruning as you may not know where to go to get your tools sharpened or you may not feel like standing in a long line to do so.
 But trimming your shrubs with dull tools can cause damage.

-Performing Shrub Trimming at the Wrong Time
+2. Pruning Shrubs at the Wrong Time

 When it comes to pruning and trimming shrubs properly the timing matters.
 Though it may be tempting to get out there on a weekend and prune everything at once, that could actually wind up hurting your plants.
 Different plants need to be pruned at different times.